sfc-aqua/quisp/doc/FAQ.md

 * Q: Wow, OMNeT++ runs!!!
 Exciting! ...now what?
     - A: We definitely need better notes on adding QuISP into OMNeT++ and running your first QuISP sims.
+* Q: I tried to build QuISP from inside OMNeT++, and it bombs with some error about cocoa?!?
+    - A: Ah, yes, the famous lack of hot chocolate.
+You need to run OMNeT++ from the command line, not the Finder (on a Mac), and you need to run `. setenv` to get some environment variables set properly.  n.b.: there are probably multiple `setenv` files floating around, and I'm not certain which you need.
 * Q: Okay, I got the basic first QuISP demo running.
 What the heck are these .ini and .ned files, and how do I create my own?
     - A: Yup...
 See, of course, [the OMNeT++